NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Europe's best-value capital city — flat 15% tax, thriving digital nomad scene, and a cultural powerhouse on the Danube 15% Flat Tax — Lowest in the EU, Budapest — A World-Class Capital at Half Price, 120+ Thermal Baths — Europe’s Largest System are among the top reasons expats choose Hungary.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Hungary straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Hungary — straight to your inbox.